 With each poetry set, there are teaching posters for whole group instruction and touchpoint grids that students can use to track as the teacher reads the poem, the poem on sentence strips with and without touchpoints, the poem in book form, and the poem as a poster that can be added each week for each student to have his/her own poetry anthology for repeated reading all year long.

-I have a few poetry samples you can try out.
+I have a few poetry samples you can try out for an inexpensive price.
 (One for the beginning of the year and one for Easter) You can learn more about teaching concept of word [HERE] or simply search my blog for concept of word with the search bar in the top right corner.